imaman/build-raptor/docs/CUSTOM_TEST_RUNNERS.md

 The third argument is a file the runner may use to remember which tests failed:

 - When a test task failed and is run again with the same inputs, build-raptor restores the file as the previous run left it, before invoking the command.
 A runner can read it and run only the failing tests.
+This only happens when test caching is enabled (the default); with `--test-caching=false` the file is deleted before every run.
 - When the inputs changed (or on the first run), the file does not exist.
 - The format is up to the runner; build-raptor does not read the file for custom runners.
 If the runner does not create it, build-raptor writes an empty list (`[]`).